Spooky College: Production

 The film was shot in 2020 at a college in Dharwad and a forest in Dandeli.

+Soundtrack

+The music was composed by B. Ajaneesh Loknath.
+The song "Mellusire Savigana" from Veera Kesari (1963) was recreated for this film.

 Release

 The film was initially scheduled to release on 25 November 2022.

 Reception

 A critic from The Times of India wrote that "The film is recommended only if you are into a guessing game".
 A critic from The New Indian Express wrote that "Spooky College would have worked better as a decent dive into exploring young minds, however, the film doesn’t just shine that bright a light on this pertinent issue".
 A critic from OTT Play wrote that "And even as a surface-level horror film, the film fails from evoking scares - unless you have a lot of time to kill, consider giving the film giving a miss".